Aguilas–UMak F.C.

 Aguilas–UMak Football Club is a Filipino professional football club based in the city of Makati, Metro Manila.
-The team currently plays in the Philippines Football League, the top-flight league of football in the Philippines.
+The team currently plays in the Philippines Football League (PFL), the top-flight league of football in the Philippines.
 It was formerly known as Davao Aguilas Football Club.

-During the time of its participation in the Philippines Football League, the club was the sole Mindanao-based club in the league.
-It left from the Philippines Football League and was disbanded after the conclusion of the 2018 season, following disagreements regarding supposed successor league to the Philippines Football League.
-However, the club resumed operations again in July 2020, focusing on youth football development.
+Upon its entry to the PFL until 2025, the club was the sole Mindanao-based club in the league.
+The Aguilas initially left the PFL and was disbanded after the conclusion of the 2018 season, following disagreements regarding the supposed successor league to the PFL, the short-lived Philippine Premier League.
+However, the club resumed operations again in July 2020, focusing on youth football development until its eventual return to the PFL in the 2024 season.

 History

 Establishment and entry to the Philippines Football League

 The group behind the Aguilas have expressed their interest to play in the Philippines Football League and submitted their letter of intent before the December 31, 2016 deadline.
 They were given until the end of January 2017 to complete all licensing requirements.

 On February 19, 2017, it was reported that Davao Aguilas F.C. was joining the Philippines Football League as the sole representative from Mindanao.
 They conducted tryouts at the Agro pitch in Davao City on February 19, 2017.
 Though the team's composition is already being organized as early as February 2017, Davao Aguilas lists its foundation date as March 26, 2017.
 In March 2017, the club participated in the Stallion preseason cup, where Ed Walohan scored their first goal in competitive play.